jordantoaster/Jordans-Repo/Projects/MyAwesomeApp/readme.txt.txt

 2. UI is too sterile for the subject, more character required
 4. upload schema to GIT
 7. evaluate and get feedback on database schema structure
-8. add ability to change sell books back to not sell
 9. look for code duplication, known refactor point in ajax js
 10. encryption for passwords
 11. security to prevent hackers using username to navigate urls with query params
-14. add some feature ot the dash to fill it up
+14. add some feature to the dash to fill it up
 15. fill db with realistic data
 16. add  a book uploader?
 17. take screenshots